 Then, prepare to sing your heart out for the Blues for the game and celebrate yet another Chelsea victory!

 After the Match

-You may chose to go to one of local Fulham public houses afterwards – the Prince Of Wales and the SO Bar (at the Bridge) are recommended.
+You may chose to go to one of local Fulham public houses afterwards – the Prince Of Wales is recommended.
 Make sure not to go overboard if you face a long journey home!